directus/docs/content/tutorials/2.projects/build-a-user-feedback-widget-with-vue-js-.md

 id: dc13157c-95a1-4486-9dd3-3d0c43876bdc
 slug: build-a-user-feedback-widget-with-vue-js
 title: Build a User Feedback Widget with Vue.js
 authors:
   - name: Bryant Gillespie
     title: Growth Engineer
+description: Learn how we built our docs feedback widget with Directus.
 ---
 One of our DevRel initiatives at Directus is constantly improving our documentation.
 As a small team with finite time and resources, we rely a lot on user feedback to help guide our writing efforts.
 But we were missing the most important bit there – your feedback.

 ## What We’re Building

 At the time of this post, the Directus Docs runs on VitePress (which in turn is based on Vue.js and Vite).
 Vitepress is a nice bit of kit for quickly generating a static documentation site, but sadly there’s no built-in feature for gathering user feedback.

 So I decided to build my own so our team could make better decisions on where to spend our precious time and attention.

 While this project was built in the context of Vitepress, this post will show you how to do it with Vue generally.
 Here’s what our finished product will look like.

 ![Screenshot of Directus documentation article with a highlighted feedback widget at the bottom of the screen.](https://product-team.directus.app/assets/b3d6f78c-e8e6-4b5d-82f4-0c74b0188472.webp)